 Get Your Estate Blueprint Today

 Fill out the form for a free Strategy Session with one of our Advisors.

 What You Can Expect When Forming a Revocable Living Trust with Anderson

 Once you decide that a living trust is the right option for you, we ask that you complete a questionnaire to tell us a little about yourself and your situation.
 After we receive your completed living trust questionnaire, the attorney’s paralegal will contact you to schedule a teleconference to discuss your estate plan.

-During the teleconference, your attorney will ask questions regarding how your estate will be distributed to your heirs, who will control this distribution, if you want to compensate your successor trustee, etc. You have the ability to customize your estate plan many different ways.
-At Anderson we believe there is no one-size-fits-all approach to an estate plan.
+During the teleconference, your attorney will ask questions regarding how your estate will be distributed to your heirs, who will control this distribution, if you want to compensate your successor trustee, etc. You have the ability to customize your estate plan in many different ways.
+At Anderson, we believe there is no one-size-fits-all approach to an estate plan.

 Anderson Advisors FAQ